Towards an understanding of CNNs: analysing the recovery of activation pathways via Deep Convolutional Sparse Coding: Recovery of denser activation pathways

-Notable in the sparsity bound \eqref{mu_inv} is the presence of $\mu_{l}$, which is the factor that allows for a nontrivial $S_l$.
-Bounds of the form \eqref{mu_inv} are prevalent in the theory of sparse approximation, see for instance \cite[Chapter 5]{foucart_rauhutCSbook}, where it is known \cite{articleWelch} that for a generic matrix $\textbf{B}\in \mathbb{R}^{m\times \gamma m}$ that $\mu(\textbf{B})> m^{-1/2}\sqrt{1-\gamma^{-1}}$.
+Notable in the sparsity bound \eqref{mu_inv} is the presence of $\mu_{l}$, which allows for a nontrivial stripe sparsity.
+Bounds of the form \eqref{mu_inv} are prevalent in the theory of sparse approximation, see for instance \cite[Chapter 5]{intro_CS}, where it is known \cite{articleWelch} for a generic matrix $\mB\in \reals^{m\times \gamma m}$ that $\mu(\mB)> m^{-1/2}\sqrt{1-\gamma^{-1}}$.
 This is colloquially referred to as the square-root bottleneck in that $\mu^{-1}\sim m^{1/2}$.
-In many applications, e.g. imaging, $m_i$ is typically not more than $7^2$ and $n_i$ is typically about $2m_i$.
-Solving the sequence of sparse coding problems in \eqref{sig_model_mlcsc_noisy} has the additional challenge due to $\textbf{A}^{(l)}$ being convolutional in structure.
-This can result in a large mutual coherence if the stride between shifted versions of the local dictionaries $\textbf{A}_{Local}^{(l)}$ is insufficient.
-As a result the proportionality of the bound on the signal complexity, measured in terms of the number of nonzeros, on $\mu_l^{-1}$ in \eqref{mu_inv} limits its ability to provide guarantees in many practical situations.
+In many applications, e.g. imaging, typically $m_l$ is not more than $7^2$ and $n_l$ is approximately $2m_l$.
+In addition, guaranteeing the recovery of denser activations is also made challenging due to the fact that $\mA^{(l)}$ is a convolutional matrix.
+This structure can result in a large mutual coherence if the stride between shifted versions of the local dictionary $\mA_{Local}^{(l)}$ is small.
+As a result, the proportionality of $\mu_l$ to the signal complexity, measured in terms of the sparsity, limits the ability of this prior work to provide guarantees in many practical situations.